kavinyao/hackab.it/_posts/2013-10-21-beware-of-scope-in-python-2.md

 3. Do we have to put generator/list comprehension outside?
 The same result.
 4. (the guess is going wild…)

-As someone with 4 years' experience in Python (at least my resume says so), I was completed challenged.
+As someone with 4 years' experience in Python (at least my resume says so), I was completely challenged.
 Luckily, I finally figured out what's happening with [`dis`](http://docs.python.org/2/library/dis.html).

 ## the gotcha